This post is all about spending 2 days in Los Angeles, and how to make the most of a 2 day Los Angeles Itinerary.

 Other Nearby Attractions: The Hollywood Museum, Madame Tussauds, LACMA & the Original Farmers Market

-The Original Farmers Market is also located within 15 minutes of LACMA and La Brea Tar Pits and is worth seeing if you’re a foodie!
+The Original Farmers Market is also located within 15 minutes of LACMA and La Brea Tar Pits and is worth seeing if you’re a foodie looking for a destination that’s perfect for lunch!
 It’s a sprawling historic market that was founded in 1934 and features a range of trendy shops, restaurants and gourmet grocery purveyors.

 Of course, a trip to LA would not be complete without stopping at Rodeo Drive, the city’s most exclusive shopping area, lined with high-end stores and swank cars.
 Celebrity sightings in the area are also common so keep a look out for familiar faces!